fdominguezm/PersonalWebsite/content/_index.md

 background = "#fff"
 foreground = "#000"
 content = """
 My experience in Lisbon was sadly over.
 It was without a doubt one of the most live changing experiences I have ever lived.
 Living alone and in a country I have never been to and did not speak the language was nerve racking and exciting.
 It made grow in ways I did not expect, and I returned to my lovely Argentina with a lot of experiences.
-Now I had to focus and finish my carreer...
+Now I had to focus and finish my degree...
 """

 [[extra.timeline]]